MICS CABG (Minimally Invasive Cardiac Surgery/Coronary Artery Bypass Grafting); The McGinn Technique

-MICS CABG (pronounced mix cabbage), is an "off-pump," multi-vessel coronary artery bypass surgery pioneered and perfected at The Heart Institute.
-This groundbreaking technique is much less invasive than traditional bypass surgery, in that, the procedure is performed through three small incisions and without having to break ribs or the breastbone.
+MICS CABG surgery (pronounced mix cabbage), is an “off-pump,” multi-vessel coronary artery bypass surgery pioneered and perfected at The Heart Institute.
+This groundbreaking technique is a minimally invasive heart valve surgery.
+Unlike traditional bypass surgery, the CABG procedure is performed through three small incisions, without having to break ribs or the breastbone.
 In traditional bypass surgery, the breastbone is broken and a large sternotomy incision is made midline on the chest.

 MICS CABG is often called The McGinn Technique — named for its pioneer, Dr. Joseph McGinn, renowned cardiothoracic surgeon and Medical Director of The Heart Institute.

 Benefits of MICS CABG include: